CyberDataLab/COnVIDa-lib/lib/README.md

 ***

 ## Developer guidelines
-_COnVIDa-lib_ constitutes a object-oriented package ready to be extended.
+_COnVIDa-lib_ constitutes an object-oriented package ready to be extended.
 Considering the [principal elements and terminology](#principal-elements-and-terminology), implementing a new Data Source (and associated data items) should be simple.

 1. First of all, some elements should be defined regarding your new Data Source:
     * Name of the Data Source